yzq0407/Expense_Balancer/Readme.md

 #ExpenseBalancer
-Welcome to ExpenseBalancer, a quick tool to optimize balance transfers when expense sharing is nasty It is designed to make the least amount of transfers between participants
+Welcome to ExpenseBalancer, a quick tool to optimize balance transfers when expense sharing is nasty.
+It is designed to make the least amount of transfers between participants

 ##Command for Main menu